Akerman/campnewlywed/content/lodging.md

 Cost per person is *$100/per night* which includes lodging, linens, and all non-wedding meals (starting with dinner on your night of arrival and ending with breakfast on your date of departure – for those staying all three nights, that includes dinner Thursday, breakfast, lunch and dinner Friday, breakfast and lunch Saturday, and breakfast Sunday).
 Children 5 and under are free of charge.

+Guests can reserve camp cabins during the RSVP process.

 **Nearby Hotels**
 For those wishing to stay in more traditional hotel accommodations, the following hotels are located near Camp Louise in Pennsylvania and Maryland.